alphagov/paas-cf/scripts/usage_reporting/README.md

 ## `generate_service_events`

 To generate usage events for service instances that were created prior `cutoff_age_in_days` and are still running.
+You will need to manually merge these with dump of service usage events to make sure that orgs aren't double billed for services that they created within the month.

-This isn't needed after we set a billing epoch and regularly extract the data:
+This isn't needed after we set a billing epoch and regularly extract the
+data:

 - http://apidocs.cloudfoundry.org/258/app_usage_events/purge_and_reseed_app_usage_events.html
 - http://apidocs.cloudfoundry.org/258/service_usage_events/purge_and_reseed_service_usage_events.html